 Canva.com is a site that combines source and preparation.
-Canva has many images available to choose from plus they have an easy-to-use set of preparation tools.
+Canva has many images available to choose from, plus they have an easy-to-use set of preparation tools.
 Tools include cropping, flipping, adding text, choosing backgrounds and color control of all elements.
 Some of the backgrounds and elements are free of charge others cost $1.00 each.
-You may also upload your own images from to modify.
+You may also upload your own images to modify.
 When you are satisfied with your image you can download it as a jpg or a png.
 Canva is an easy to use, less functional version of Adobe Photoshop.
 Stencil.com is similar to Canva.

 Adobe Photoshop is a set of versatile tools that is an essential part of blog preparation.
 The cropping tool lets you make the image the right size to fit your post.
 The text tool allows you to add text in a layer then place it over some part of the image.
 The image can be flipped.
-Photoshop will save the image in jpg, png or pdf format depending on the image. png format maintains high resolution with minimal storage size, and the one I used most.
+Photoshop will save the image in jpg, png or pdf format depending on the image. png format maintains high resolution with minimal storage size, and the one I use most.
 As you save the image you specify the size in pixels so that the image works into the overall post.

 How to Add Images

 The post and the image will determine where to place the image.
 I usually place the image at the top, left-hand side for maximum visibility.
 I want to get the reader’s attention and grab his curiosity right away.
 But sometimes I feel that it is better to place the image at the top, right-hand side of the blog if I have a strong title and opening text.
 In this case, the image takes on a supporting role rather than the feature role.